antonisdim/haystac/docs/index.rst

 Sample analysis
 ---------------

-In order to analyse any sample we will need to use the `analyse` module of rip.
+In order to analyse any sample we will need to use the `analyse` module of haystack.
 The yaml files that specify the database and sample related options will also be needed for the `--database` and`--sample` flags.

 Filtering Alignment
 -------------------

 The first step for the sample analysis is to filter in all the reads that align to any of the genomes in our database.
-For that we will need to use the `rip analyse --mode filter`.
+For that we will need to use the `haystack analyse --mode filter`.

 Here is an example command